KevinGreene/surrealanalysis.com/content/post/clojure-and-consul.md

 :plugins [[lein-environ "1.1.0"]]
 ```

-We'll be using `mount` for mounting components, `envoy` for interacting with Consul, `clj-time` and `chime` for periodically printing messages, and `environ` for pulling environment variables.
+We'll be using `mount` for mounting components and managing the internal state of the Clojure application, `envoy` for interacting with Consul, `clj-time` and `chime` for periodically printing messages, and `environ` for pulling environment variables.

 Our main file, like many `mount` based applications, will just contain references to our components and a call to `mount/start`.